Olfactores

 Olfactores is a clade within the Chordata that comprises the Tunicata (Urochordata) and the Vertebrata (sometimes referred to as Craniata).
-Olfactores represent the overwhelming majority of the phylum Chordata, as the Cephalochordata are the only chordates not included in the clade.
-This clade is defined by a more advanced olfactory system which, in the immediate vertebrate generation, caused the appearance of nostrils.
+Olfactores represent the overwhelming majority of the phylum Chordata, as the Cephalochordata (with only 32 known species across 3 genera) are the only chordates not included in the clade.
+This clade is defined by a more advanced olfactory system which, in the immediate vertebrate generation, gave rise to nostrils.